pkubicki/starter_app/README.md

 starter_app
 ===========

-Basic applicatoion with set of my favorite gems and useful generators.
+Basic application with set of my favorite gems and useful generators.